wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 * counter digits changes are animated and these animations are not hard-coded – site administrator can easily switch between available <a href="http://smartcalc.es/wp/index.php/category/animation-profiles/">animation profiles</a> included with the plugin or added later.

+* event [import plugins][5] support, no need to manually edit widget settings or shortcode for recurring events.

 **Other features**

 Smart Countdown FX can show both countdown and count up counters, and it will switch to the “count up” mode automatically when the event time arrives.
 Event description can be configured individually for countdown and count up modes and can containt HTML markup allowed for a post.